ifad/heathen/README.md

 Navigate to the app, select a word document to upload, and select `pdf` from the `Action` select box.
 Submit the form and if everything goes well, you will see some JSON data containing two urls, keyed by `original` and `converted`.
 Navigate to the `converted` url and wait for the browser to ask where you want to save your pdf.

-Now upload a TIFF file containing some text, like a scanned document.
+Now upload an image containing some text, like a scanned document.
 Follow the same steps, and note that your pdf has selectable text and is searchable.

 Re-visit the `converted` url and note that the response is immediate.